FAQs: Costs, fees and finances

 A: You can find some information about study requirement and textbooks using SCU’s Unit Search Tool.

 You can also look up and order your textbooks from The School Locker.

-Note: Textbook requirements will be confirmed in the Unit Information Guide on the unit Learning Site.
+Note: Textbook requirements will be confirmed in the Unit Outline on the Unit Learning Site.
 This is normally available 2 weeks prior to the commencement of each study session.
 Purchasing textbooks too early may result in disappointment as details may change prior to the week before session starts.